-The clay soils across the site have high a potential to undergo expansion and contraction with fluctuations in their moisture content.
+The clay soils across the site have a high potential to undergo expansion and contraction with fluctuations in their moisture content.
 Expansion and contraction of the clay subgrade can lead to cracking and undulating/corrugation in the pavement and curbs.
-Remedial methods to address this issue include: removing the expansive soils and replacing them with non-expansive cohesive soil; chemical injection of the expansive soils; a combination of moisture conditioning, lime or cement treatment, and installation of a vertical moisture barrier; other subgrade preparation methods are also available.
+Remedial methods to address this issue include lime or cement treatment, and installation of a vertical moisture barrier; other subgrade preparation methods are also available.

 This report provides recommendations to help mitigate the effects of soil shrinkage and expansion.
 However, even if these procedures are followed, some movement and cracking in the pavements should be anticipated.
 The severity of cracking and other damage will probably increase if any modification of the site results in excessive wetting or drying of the expansive soils.
-Eliminating the risk of movement and distress may not be feasible, but it may be possible to further reduce the risk of movement if other measures are used during construction.
+Eliminating the risk of movement and distress may not be feasible, but it may be possible to further reduce the risk of movement if significantly other measures are used during construction.
 We would be pleased to discuss other construction alternatives with you upon request.
 If additional earthwork preparation methods will be used or evaluated, please contact us.

 The pavement sections represent minimum recommended thicknesses and, as such, periodic maintenance should be anticipated.
-Therefore, preventive maintenance should be planned and provided for through an ongoing pavement management program.
+Therefore, preventive maintenance should be planned and provided for through an on-going pavement management program.
 Maintenance activities are intended to slow the rate of pavement deterioration and preserve the pavement investment.